What is Lipstick Made Of? Lipstick Ingredients

 What is lipstick made of?
-You should care-you likely ingest approximately four to nine pounds of it in your lifetime!
-You may be suprised to discover some of the ingredients added to your favorite cosmetics.
+You should care – you likely ingest approximately four to nine pounds of it in your lifetime!
+You may be surprised to discover some of the ingredients added to your favorite cosmetics.
 Discover what ingredients you should look for when purchasing your next tube of lipstick.

 A Woman Eats How Much Lipstick?!

-Most would grimace at the thought of adding cosmetics to their diets, but did you know that a woman who wears lipstick inadvertanly ingests about four pounds of lipstick in a lifetime.
+Most would grimace at the thought of adding cosmetics to their diets, but did you know that a woman who wears lipstick inadvertently ingests about four pounds of lipstick in a lifetime?
 Though the actual expert source for this commonly quoted statistic could not be located, the earliest source available traces back to its publication in Glamour Magazine in 2002.
-Other sources claim that number is as high as nine pounds!
+Other sources claim that the number is as high as nine pounds!

 Basic Ingredients in Most Lipsticks

 The ingredients in lipstick vary considerably between brands.
-Lipsticks contain varying quantities of waxes, oils and emollients, an agent that soothes the skin.
+Lipsticks contain varying quantities of waxes, oils, and emollients, an agent that soothes the skin.
 Each manufacturer utilizes a combination of the three in various proportions to formulate the base for their unique brand.
 The proportions utilized give the lipsticks their texture.
-As an example, matte lipsticks have a high concentration of wax while crème lipsticks have a higher concentration of oils.
+For example, matte lipsticks have a high concentration of wax, while crème lipsticks have a higher concentration of oils.

-Wax: The original beeswax used in most formulas to give lipstick its shape, is in many cases now a combination of different waxes including carnauba wax, which is resistant to melting, and a new beeswax called Ultrabee that is more transfer resistant.
+Wax: The original beeswax used in most formulas to give lipstick its shape is, in many cases, now a combination of different waxes, including carnauba wax, which is resistant to melting, and new beeswax called Ultrabee that is more transfer-resistant.

 What's the Controversy?